How To Choose A Quartz Wall Clock

 They can only be used on clocks under 15″ or so because they are not of a high torque design.
 These are usually powered by a single AA battery which will power the clock for about a year at a time.
 You may view all of the non-ticking clocks here.

 These wall clocks are a great alternative to key wound, mechanical wall clocks.
 They do not need to be wound once a week like a key wound wall clock.
 A fresh set of batteries will power these clocks for over a year at a time.
 They also keep great time because of the quartz-controlled movement.
 The pendulum swings and is powered by an electromagnet so it doesn’t tick as it swings back and forth.
 They are not totally “tickless” because the movement does make a ticking sound, but it is so quiet most cannot hear it.
 These are far quieter than a standard round wall clock.

 These wall clocks will use one of a few different movement choices inside.
 All of these movements are reliable and should power the clock for many, many years.
 The batteries should be changed about once a year.
 You can see the movements inside these clocks below and even listen to the chimes.
+Most of the chimes are digital recordings that are played through a speaker.
+The sound is quite good.
 You may also view all of the Quartz, pendulum wall clocks by clicking here.

 Movements Used in Quartz Chiming Wall Clocks

 Rhythm Harmonic Clocks (found on many Howard Miller, Rhythm, and Hermle Wall Clocks)